|Main stations||Nice Ville, Monaco Monte-Carlo, Cannes|

 From Gare de Lyon, you can take a high-speed TGV train direct to Nice.
 The fastest services take 5h 50m.
 SNCF’s TGV trains are the pride of the French rail fleet – modern, fast and comfortable.
 You’ll arrive into Nice Ville station ready to start exploring the Riviera.

 An alternative route to Nice from London is to take the Eurostar service to the south of France.
 This only operates in summer (May to September), running around four times per week.
 Change at Avignon or Marseille and catch a connecting high-speed service to Nice.

 Keen to learn more about the journey?
-Find journey information and read FAQs on our London to Nice trains page.
+Find journey information and read FAQs about London to Nice trains.

 The French Riviera is very popular with American visitors.
 It was once the sunny refuge for F. Scott Fitzgerald, one of America’s greatest writers; its scenery served as his literary inspiration.
 Since then, thousands more have flocked across the Atlantic to its sunny shores.
 Below we’ll share some travel tips for anyone making the long trip across the pond to make sure you get the most of your trip.

 The climate on the Côte d'Azur is mild throughout the year.
 You can still get great weather in the months outside the peak season (July to August).
 The best time to visit is May, June or September, where you’ll have a balance of nice temperatures and lower crowds.
 Generally, lower temperatures mean fewer tourists, so, if you want to holiday in peace consider visiting from October to April.